yunnysunny/request-log/readme.md

 # request-logging

-Print the express request log to console and save it to kafka and mongodb when required, and even can send alram message when the response code greater than 500.
+Print the express request log to console or save it to external data source by providing `onReqFinished` callback function.

 [![npm version][npm-image]][npm-url]
 [![build status][travis-image]][travis-url]